VictorGoubet/GameOfLife/README.md

    python GameOfLife.py
    ```

-The windows should appears!
+The windows should appear!
 The interface is pretty intuitive, have fun!

 <p align="right"><a href="#readme-top">🔝</a></p>